ETCHING-team/ETCHING/README.md

 ### Efficient Detection of Chromosomal Rearrangements Using a Scalable k-mer Database of Multiple Reference Genomes and Variations

-ETCHING takes 2-3 hours for WGS data with 30X normal and 50X tumor with 20 threads.
+ETCHING takes 2-3 hours for WGS data with 30X normal and 50X tumor with 20 threads on DELL 930 server.
 You can also find codes, k-mer set, and DEMO files in our website.

 http://big.hanyang.ac.kr/ETCHING/

+The demo is complete within 10 min on a desktop (AMD Ryzen 7 3700X 8-Core Processor).

 ---